Airbus : revises up jet demand, warns of 'lose-lose' tariff war | MarketScreener

 Environmental groups backing a global "climate strike" say more radical steps are needed to avert a disaster.

-"We are on a path to de-carbonize but we can't do it alone," Scherer said, calling for investment in sustainable biofuels.
+"We are on a path to de-carbonise but we can't do it alone," Scherer said, calling for investment in sustainable biofuels.

 Airbus revised up its demand forecast for the industry's most-sold single-aisle jets by 4% to 29,720 planes but cut the medium segment including its A330neo by 2% to 5,370.